“The more we learn, the more we discover our ignorance.” (Percy Bysshe Shelley)

 Publication in Non-Refereed Journal

 Reservas Internacionais: Seguro ou Desperdício?
 (International Reserves: Insurance or Waste?) with Fernando de Holanda Barbosa and Rafaela Magalhães Nogueira.
-Conjuntura Econômica, 2009.
-[PDF in Portuguese]
+Conjuntura Econômica, 2009. [ in Portuguese]